Coaster Insider Tour

 Tour participants are expected at the parking toll plaza at 8.15 AM.
 Then, our VIP experience starts.
 A gate is opened just for us and a Busch Gardens van escorts us on the abandoned parking.
 They’re leading us to the preferred parking lot, where we may park our rental car on the very first spot.
 You usually pay quite a big extra for this premium parking close to the park entrance, but it’s one of the many extras included for tour guests.
 A few minutes later, some fellow participants and our tour guides join us.
 Savannah and Ben are two Busch Gardens employees with a passion for their jobs.
 They know everything about the park’s backstage routes and they’re able to give us front-of-the-line access at most roller coasters.
 In other words: Savannah and Ben will be my best friends this morning.

 Our day starts with a photo session in the English-themed Main Street.
 It’s unusual to see this area completely empty, especially because we got used to the extremely crowded version of yesterday.
 But are we really here to make some photos of an empty main street and are we interested in the delivery of hundreds of soda bottles?
 No, we aren’t.
 That’s why Savannah and Ben quickly take us to the Scottish area, where the park’s oldest operational roller coaster is located.
-The Loch Ness Monster was built in 1978 and it has some quite impressive statistics: the track measures one kilometer, the highest point is at 40 meters and trains rush by at 100 km/h.
+The Loch Ness Monster was built in 1978 and it has some quite impressive statistics: the track is one kilometre long, the tallest point is at 40 metres and trains rush by at 100 km/h.
 However, the most striking elements of this coaster are its interlocking loopings.
 This visually pleasing element was built only a few times, and the one in Williamsburg is the only remaining in the world.

 Despite its respectable age, I don’t think that Loch Ness Monster will be sent to coaster heaven soon.
 While entering the coaster’s maintenance area, I can clearly notice that it receives lots of love.
 This spotless garage contains coaster wheels, hundreds of bolts and a piece of shiny coaster track.
 Savannah tells us (in a slightly surprised way) that there’s supposed to be a coaster train on that track.
 But apparently, this train just didn’t arrive yet.
 During spring, Loch Ness Monster operates with only two trains instead of three.
 It’s unfortunate that we aren’t able to make those typical coaster train fan boy photos and it explains the long queues we encountered yesterday.